-There may be some houses in the countryside that may no longer meet the requirements for modern living, having fallen into a poor state of repair, or have been affected by adverse structural conditions.
+The Council allows for the replacement of a house that is substantially intact but sub-standard.
+It recognises that there may be some houses in the countryside that no longer meet the requirements for modern living, having fallen into a poor state of repair, or have been affected by adverse structural conditions.
 Such houses may have a dilapidated appearance, detracting from the landscape setting of the countryside and their removal would be beneficial.
 In the case of a replacement house all of the following criteria must be met:

-- The existing house is in a habitable state (i.e. not a ruin). - The building is of no architectural or historic interest, and makes no contribution to the local landscape. - Evidence is provided that the existing house is sub-standard and of a design that is not readily improvable or extendable. - The replacement house is of comparable scale and of high quality design appropriate to its setting and the surrounding area. - The new house should occupy the same site as the original house, unless it can be demonstrated that an adjacent area provides a better landscape fit, in which case the existing house must be demolished and the land reinstated thereafter.
-It should be noted that where a building is listed, proposals will firstly have to meet the terms of Policy D09 Listed Buildings contained within the LDP (Supporting Policies Section).
+- The existing house is substantially intact; - The building is of no architectural or historic interest, and makes no contribution to the local landscape; - Evidence is provided that the existing house is sub-standard and of a design that is not readily improvable or extendable; - The replacement house is of suitable size and design, which is appropriate to its setting and the surrounding area; - The new house should occupy the same site as the original house, unless it can be demonstrated that an adjacent area provides a better landscape fit, in which case the existing house must be demolished and the land should be reinstated (the footprint will not be accepted as a site for a future housing proposal).
+It should be noted that where a building is listed, proposals will firstly have to meet the terms of Policy PE07 Listed Buildings contained within LDP2 (Supporting Policies Section).